 Instituted in 1981 as a means of honoring individuals whose lives reflect the mission of the Seminary in the world, the Union Medal is the Seminary’s highest award.
 Past medalists include Archbishop Desmond Tutu, Vice President Al Gore, and Judith and Bill Moyers.

-Your life, your activism, and your righteous fortitude in the face of wrongful political slander embody the highest ideals and aspirations of Union Theological Seminary in the City of New York.
-For your behind-the-scenes, impassioned advocacy on behalf of poor farmers; your superlative bravura on the national stage; your strength, resolution and moral rectitude over many decades of social-justice activism; for your dignity and grace and leadership — we award you Union’s highest honor, the Union Medal.
+You embody the highest ideals and aspirations of Union Theological Seminary in the City of New York.
+For your impassioned advocacy on behalf of migrant farm workers; your superlative bravura on the national stage; your strength, resolution and rectitude over many decades of social justice activism; and for your dignity and grace and leadership ̶ we award you Union’s highest honor, the Union Medal

 Past Union Medal Recipients